strangerstudios/pmpro-social-login/readme.txt

 1. To set the default level to users logging in for the first time via Social Login, edit the Membership Level and check the box to "Make this the default level to users logging in for the first time via Social Login".

 == Changelog ==
+= .1.1 =
+* BUG: No longer hiding "Complete Payment" button for PayPal on review page.

 = .1 =
 * Initial commit.